-Two weeks later Jasmine creates the tray she calls "Boston 1774: the Boston Tea Party" (Figure 7).
-In getting ready to create the scene, she changes her standing position so that we are face-to-face.
-She wants me to view the whole tray as she makes it.
-Clearly, she wants me to witness her act of emancipation - quite an achievement for this heretofore obedient girl to show anger or aggression in her tray - in the form of the rebellious Americans throwing tea into the harbor.
+Two weeks later Jasmine created the tray she calls "Boston 1774: the Boston Tea Party" (Figure 7).
+In getting ready to create the scene, she changed her standing position so that we would be face-to-face.
+She wanted me to view the whole tray as she made it.
+Clearly, she wanted me to witness her act of emancipation - quite an achievement for this heretofore obedient girl to show anger or aggression in her tray - in the form of the rebellious Americans throwing tea into the harbor.
 Her natural adolescent rebellion is beginning to surface.
-She needs an observer, an older woman, to witness her adolescent rebellion.
+She needed an observer, an older woman, to witness her adolescent rebellion.